youldash/DRL-Continuous-Control/README.md

 	<img src="misc/plot.png" width="50%" />
 </div>

-[average score]: misc/plot.png "Plot of average scores (over all agents) with each episode"
+[average score]: misc/plot.png "Plot of average scores (over all agents) with each episode."

 The environment is considered **solved**, when the average (over **100** episodes) of those average scores is at least `+30`.
 In the case of the plot above, the environment was solved at **episode 63**, since the average of the average scores from **episodes 64** to **163** (inclusive) was greater than `+30`.